adamtcroft/WaapiCS/README.md

 The only legal requirement is that you provide attribution (give me credit) in your game.

 **Please note that WaapiCS is still under active development.
-Known issues (such as calls not working) can be found under the "Issues" tab**
+Known issues (such as calls not working) can be found under the "Issues" tab.**

 ## Prerequisites
 To use WaapiCS, you must have at least a beginner's knowledge of C#.